parsa-epfl/cloudsuite/docs/benchmarks/in-memory-analytics.md

 The benchmark runs the ALS algorithm on Spark through the spark-submit script distributed with Spark.
 It takes two arguments: the dataset for training and the personal ratings file for recommendations.
 We provide two training datasets (one small and one large) and a sample personal ratings file.

-To run a benchmark with the small dataset and the provided personal ratings file:
+To run the benchmark with the small dataset and the provided personal ratings file:

 ```sh
     $ docker create --name movielens-data cloudsuite/movielens-dataset